theAgingApprentice/recipes/docs/recipes-BRD.md

 - Shows wishlist status with toggle
 - Shows prep-ahead flag with manual override toggle
 - Shows dish type
-- Shows linked recipes (if any) with link type notes
+- Shows linked recipes (if any) with clickable links to their detail pages

 ---